Reproductive toxicity: Infertility

 Infertility is medically defined as a failure of a couple to conceive over the course of one year of unprotected intercourse.
 Primary infertility indicates that a person has never been able to achieve pregnancy while secondary infertility is defined as a person having at least one pregnancy before.
 As many as 20% of couples experience infertility.
 Infertility may be caused by an issue along any part of the process of fertilizing an egg through birth of the child.
 This can include: the release of the egg, the ability of the sperm to fertilize the egg, the implantation of the egg in the uterine wall, and the ability of the fetus to complete development without miscarriage.
 Among males oligospermia is defined as a paucity of viable spermatozoa in the semen, whereas azoospermia refers to the complete absence of viable spermatozoa in the semen.
 Males may also experience issues in sperm motility and morphology, which means the sperm are less likely to make it to the egg or to be able to fertilize the egg.
-Female infertility could be a result of an issue regarding their uterus, ovaries, or fallopian tubes and can be impacted by various diseases, endocrine/hormone disruption, or reproductive toxicant.
+Female infertility could be a result of an issue regarding their uterus, ovaries, or fallopian tubes and can be affected by various diseases, endocrine/hormone disruption, or reproductive toxicant.

 The Globally Harmonized System of Classification and Labelling of Chemicals (GHS) separates reproductive toxicity from germ cell mutagenicity and carcinogenicity, even though both these hazards may also affect fertility.